nrv-framework/NRV/docs/usersguide.rst

 1. All objects can be saved as dictionary or in json files, so that any simulation, optimization problem or any implementation in general can be saved.
 2. All objects can be described using a dictionary or a json file.

-these two points and their consequences on syntax are described hereafter.
+These two points and their consequences on syntax are described hereafter.

 Note on object saving
 =====================

-As express above all classes inheriting from ``NRV_Class`` can be saved and loaded in python dictionary or json files.
+As express above all classes inheriting from ``NRV_Class`` can be saved and loaded in python dictionary or `json` files.
 Let's see bellow a first example showing how to save a simple `unmyelinated` axon object.

 ::